SimoneTestino/SimoneTestino/content/ColivingLiguria/Diary/2025/Decemeber/Week Before Purchase.md

         * **[[Terreni oltre Torrente]]**
         * **[[Terreni alla Fonte]]**
     * **Objective:** Following a thorough visual inspection (from the exterior), these pages will be updated with crucial information regarding their current state, estimated value, potential uses, and any initial findings.
     * **Initial Cleaning:** Where feasible and non-intrusive, some preliminary cleaning or clearing of the terrains may commence during this period.
+I detail this on [[Setting up the Terrains]].

 ### Next Steps: Final Acquisition (December 3rd Onwards)